Email deliverability tips

 Deliverability factors

-1. Quality/health of your contact lists
+Quality and health of your contact lists

-This is always important, but if you’re a new sender, or your IP is new, this is all the ISP knows about you.
+This is always important, but if you’re a new sender or your IP is new, this is all the ISP knows about you.

-2. Frequency and relevance of e-mails
+Frequency and relevance of emails

 If you send emails every day, ISPs will be stricter with you.
-You absolutely need to segment your mailing list in this case.
+You need to segment your mailing list in this case.
 Are you sending the same message to everyone?
 Are you personalizing content?
 This will have a big impact on engagement and thus deliverability.

-Do not send too many emails.
+• Don't send too many emails.
 Have only the most engaged audience receiving the highest frequency of emails.
 An example is listed below.
 More emails don't necessarily mean more effective email campaigns.

-Choose quality over quantity.
+• Choose quality over quantity.
 It is vital to prefer the quality of emails in your list over their quantity.
 Even though it may seem counterintuitive, the approach of sending emails to as many addresses as possible will result in lower click/open rates, therefore decreasing your sender reputation.

-3. Content and format of the email
+Content and format of the email

-4. Sender reputation
+Sender reputation

 Sender reputation is extremely important, but not quite as in your control as the other above factors.
 It deserves more attention.
 Watch the video offered by the Bloomreach Academy to learn some of the best practices and read our further tips to maximize your sender reputation even more.

+Sign up for the Mini Masterclass.
 Decrease spam landing, tackle deliverability challenges and much more with bite-sized videos available for free in the Engagement Mini Masterclass.
 For even more tips read our blog.

 The Mini Masterclass also offers specific videos giving you tips on how to improve your emailing techniques during Black Friday so that you make most out of the peak seasons!